stanhebben/nanopc-homeserver/README.md

 	- Path must be left empty
 	- Type = HTTP
 	- URL:
+	  - `gitea`: `gitea:3000`
 		- `joplin`: `joplin:22300`
 		- `mstream`: `mstream:3000`
 		- `photoprism`: `photoprism:2342`
+		- `vaultwarden`: `vaultwarden:80`

+## Restoring a backup

+The system will automatically take nightly backups (at 2:00 AM by default). `restic` is used to make the backups - they are end-to-end encrypted (BackBlaze can't read your data) and snapshots are kept for 14 days by default.
+Update the `/mnt/ssd/backup.sh` script if you want to change which snapshots are kept.

+Restoring a backup is easy: run `bash 3b-restore.sh` and everything will be restored from the BackBlaze backup.

+This also works if you are able to recover some of the files.
+In that case, put the files in their proper place before restoring the backup.
+For instance, if you have an old offline backup, you can copy that first (to save time and bandwidth) and then perform automatic restore.